 Why I like this resource: You need to have a pretty good grasp of the body to understand a lot of what he says, but when you practice some of his cues…wow!
 You can feel it!

 iPhone app: Muscle & Bone Anatomy 3D

 Why I like this resource: Where do I begin?
 There is so much information packed into this app.
 Videos on how our joints and muscles work to what bursitis, sciatica, and muscle strains are.
 I love being able to see the muscle attachments and being able to use them to inspire my cueing.

 YouTube: Physical Therapy Video

-Two physical therapist who have hundreds of YouTube videos helping with everything from knee and back issues.
+Two physical therapist who have hundreds of YouTube videos helping with everything form knee, shoulder, back issues and more.

 Why I like this resource: I wasn’t so sure about these guys when I first discovered them.
 They are definitely a little quirky, but they started to grow on me.
 As I watched more of their videos, I saw ways to incorporate some of their exercises into my yoga classes.

 I don’t always love the speed at which they so the exercises, or their alignment, but as I am learning we all have our own opinions on what is “right” and “wrong”.
 For the most part what I see them offering is very similar to what else I see and read.

 Keep in mind that physical therapists (as many other professionals) sometimes have different opinions about what’s best.
 While there’s a few videos I’ve watched that I may have a slightly different take on, overall, these guys are good…and funny.